codescrum/rails-template-docker-kubernetes/README.md

 end
 ```

-This piece of code tells Sassish that in the ‘app/assets/stylesheets/**main/styles**’ folder will be stored all individual css style that will be only required using either the specific **controller** or the **add_sassish_style** helper.
+This piece of code tells Sassish that the ‘app/assets/stylesheets/**main/styles**’ folder will be used to store all individual CSS style that will be only required using either the specific **controller** or the `add_sassish_style` helper.

-Also, you do not need to be worried about your generators (assets, scaffold or similar), **Sassish** modifies the way how the stylesheet files are generated,all new resource created by a generator will take into account the configured sassish folder and the assets precompile declaration, so **Sassish** allows you to manage its approach with ease.
+Also, you do not need to be worried about your generators (assets, scaffold or similar), **Sassish** modifies the way how the stylesheet files are generated.
+Any new resources created by a generator will take into account the configured Sassish folder and the assets precompile declaration, so **Sassish** allows you to manage its approach with ease.

+This will generate and put the files and modify the assets precompile configuration as needed by Sassish automatically.
 ```sh
 $ rails g scaffold user
 $ rails g assets user
 ```

-Finally, in order to make all this magic works, you need to replace your traditional stylesheet_link_tag to sassish_stylesheet_link_tag, it makes the same process than traditional helper, the main difference is that it will automatically include both a specific controller style resource and all added styles using the add_sassish_style helper.
+Finally, in order to make all this magic work, you need to replace your traditional `stylesheet_link_tag` and use `sassish_stylesheet_link_tag` instead, it performs exactly as the traditional helper, but it will automatically include the specific controller style resource (e.g. `users.sass`) and any other explicitly added styles using the `add_sassish_style helper`.

 ```haml
 !!!